How much did you pay for your movie ticket the last time you went to the theater?

 If it is part of a big chain, like AMC or Regal, then the chances are that they’ll have a mailing list that will alert you to certain deals and promotions.

-If you sign up with this, then you can seize on any good opportunities that come you way.
+If you sign up, you can seize on any good opportunities that come your way.
 It might be concessions savings, ticket savings, or other types of discounts.

 Here is a list of theater chains that offer a rewards card/program:

 - Carmike Cinemas: Carmike Rewards

 Even if you’re not the type to sign up for a mailing list, you can still get alerted to deals and such by a following a theater’s Twitter and Facebook pages.

 Following companies, and not just theaters, is a great way to get exclusive deals and discounts as most companies are looking to increase their social media following, so they offer exclusive deals to their followers to entice more people to follow them.